 We even pointed out five-year-old girls standing nearby, but he looked right through them.
 He was beyond shame.
 By the time we arrived at the front of the line he was in full blown panic.

-The first few times we gave in and left the line.
 Clearly our tactics were ineffective, and everyone was looking at us.
 It was incredibly frustrating.

-Once we arrived back in the common pathways of the park — and the threat of an unexpected adventure was removed – Bryce would settle down and eventually become excited about the rides again.
+Once we arrived in the common pathways of the park — and the threat of an unexpected adventure was removed – Bryce would settle down and eventually become excited about the rides again.

 As soon as his elation overcame his memory of what just happened, we returned to the line wishing things would go different.

 By the third meltdown, we firmed up and didn’t let him squirm out of it.
 Our resolution was probably misunderstood by onlookers in line.
-Imagine some cruel parent dismissing the pleas of their distressed child.
+Imagine some cruel parent dismissing the pleas of a distressed child.